-- Home health

 - Outpatient departments

 - Acute care hospitals

 - Private practice offices

+- Nursing homes

+- Rehabilitation hospitals

+- School systems

+- Skilled nursing units

-Admission Requirements: Admission to the PTA Program is selective.
+Admission to the PTA Program is selective.
 Students seeking admission into the PTA Program at Mountwest may arrange and appointment with the program faculty prior to submitting their application packet.

-- Application packets are available after November 15 - Application deadline is March 15 - Applications are valid only for the noted academic year
+- Application packets are available after November 15 - Application deadline is March 15 - · Applications are valid only for the noted academic year